 Diamond (brand) still makes strike-anywhere matches.
 They are for sale today in mom-and-pop grocery stores as well as eBay.
 Interestingly, although strike-anywhere matches can be purchased on eBay and sent through the mail, “strike-on-box” is all you’ll find in the big-box stores like Wal-Mart.
 And don’t bother searching for Ohio Blue Tip.
 Diamond bought them out years ago.

 Gaye’s Note: Our local supermarket in Friday Harbor told us that they do not stock the strike-anywhere matches because they self-combust.
 Urban legend or CYA?
 Who knows.
-Amazon sells them.

 Incidentally, if the tiny white tip (the “strike anywhere” part) breaks off the head of the match, the match will still light if you rub it against the “sandpaper” panel on the side of the box.
 But you already knew that, right?